Kiuwan logo

 To prevent remote intrusions like the case with “Surfing Attacks,” use 2-factor authentication to beef up your device’s security.

 Voice assistants carry the risk of regular cyber-attacks, and hackers will stop at nothing to exploit any vulnerabilities.
-The best way to protect your device is by minding the kind of information you share.
+The best way to protect your device is by minding the information you share.

-For developers who want to secure their code from hacking, sniffing, eavesdropping, or any other type of cyber-attacks, DevSecOps is the way to go.
-Kiuwan enables you to leverage SCA and SAST solutions to deliver high-end security to the application end.
-Our tried-and-tested scanning tool can not only detect flaws in software inputs/outputs but also conduct efficient testing.
-Add to that our capability to provide your software with lighting fast and scalable shielding within any DevOps ecosystem, and you’re sure to avoid recurrent security issues now and into the future.
+For developers who want to secure their code from hacking, sniffing, eavesdropping, or any other type of cyber-attack, DevSecOps is the way to go.
+Kiuwan enables you to leverage SCA and SAST solutions to deliver high-end security to the application.
+Our tried-and-tested scanning tool can detect flaws in software inputs/outputs and conduct efficient testing.
+Add to that our capability to provide your software with lightning-fast and scalable shielding within any DevOps ecosystem, and you’re sure to avoid recurrent security issues now and into the future.
 To learn more, request a trial today.